Special Forces soldier charged after 3 killed in shooting at Illinois bowling alley - KESQ

 Special Forces soldier charged after 3 killed in shooting at Illinois bowling alley

-Police received calls about a shooting with multiple victims at Don Carter Lanes around 6:55 p.m., Rockford Police Chief Daniel O’Shea said at a news briefing Sunday morning.
+Police received calls about a shooting with multiple victims at Don Carter Lanes around 6:55 p.m.
+Saturday, Rockford police Chief Daniel O’Shea said at a news briefing.

 “Upon arrival, officers heard gunfire from inside the building,” O’Shea said.
 “Within several minutes, the officers were able to locate what they believed was the suspect and he was taken into custody without any officers firing their weapons.”